 The exam questions are set and reviewed by a committee of examiners and reviewed to check the questions for clarity and focus.
 The examiners prepare a marking scheme when setting the questions and this is used by all markers to assess candidates’ answers.
 A sample of scripts is second-marked by another examiner.
 All marks are checked for arithmetic errors.
 Candidate numbers are used instead of names to ensure equity of treatment by examiners and mitigating circumstances are taken into account.
 Disagreement with the academic/assessment judgement does not constitute valid grounds for appeal.

 What happens if my exam book is lost?

 If, for any reason, your exam book is lost, you’ll be required to resit the exam.

-If you’ve failed or were absent from any exams, you’ll find an enrolment form for the September 2017 exams enclosed with your results.
-If you passed all of your exams, you’ll need to contact your course tutor for a Septermber 2017 enrolment form.
+If you’ve failed or were absent from the May 2018 exams, you’ll find an enrolment form for the September 2018 exams enclosed with your results.
+If you failed or were absent from any previous session you’ll need to contact your course tutor for a September 2018 enrolment form.